 - 1. Joint Development Areas (JDA) between Malaysia and Thailand - 2.
 Section 12 of the Income Tax Act, 1967.
-Deeming provision the understanding and application of the tax treatment on having "a place of business" in Malaysia - 3.
-Specialised tax treatments for companies, individuals and cross-border workers as results of the Covid-19 crisis with regards to their residence status and place of management
+Deeming provision the understanding and application of the tax treatment on having "a place of business" in Malaysia

 (G) Labuan - International Business and Financial Centre (IBFC)